foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * **Be aware**: updating from v1.x to v2.x can only be done from v1.5.
 * [Migration guide for v1.x]({{ site.baseurl }}/en/migration-guide-v1)

+### FCS v2.3.x to FCS v2.4.x
+* replace source code => see bottom of page
+* execute migrations => see bottom of page
+* If you want to use the new single sign on for discourse forums, set app.discourseSsoEnabled to true and add a app.discourseSsoSecret

 ### FCS v2.2.x to FCS v2.3.x
 * replace source code => see bottom of page
 * execute migrations => see bottom of page